 2.36 Most developments have the potential to positively influence health and wellbeing.
 The impacts of proposed development on the wider determinants of health must be assessed and considered by the applicant at the earliest stage of the design process.
-Health Impact Assessment (HIA) is a method of considering the positive and negative impacts of major development on the health of different groups in the population and identify any mitigation measures for any potential negative impacts as well as measures for enhancing any potential positive impacts, in order to enhance the benefits and minimise any risks to health.
+Health Impact Assessment (HIA) is a method of considering the positive and negative impacts of major development proposals on the health of different groups in the population and identify any mitigation measures (that need to be incorporated into major development proposals) for any potential negative impacts as well as measures for enhancing any potential positive impacts, in order to enhance the benefits and minimise any risks to health.
 This should draw together the health benefits of the other application submission documents, including the design and access statement, design code, transport assessment and travel plan.
 This will allow schemes to be refined to maximise positive effects on health and well-being.
 When considering the health impact of individual developments, it is important that its surroundings are taken into account as well as its intended purpose.
 This includes uses involving vulnerable communities and sensitive uses, such as residential care homes, supported housing, schools, hospitals and health centres.

 2.37 Screening is a preliminary assessment of what health impacts might arise from a development proposal and informs the decision of whether the proposal would benefit from further assessment.
 The scope of a HIA will vary depending on the size of the development and its location.
 Further information on the application of HIA will be set out within a Supplementary Planning Document.
+This will follow best practice guidance on how to undertake a HIA contained within WSCC Healthy and Sustainable Places - A Public Health and Sustainability Framework (2020) and Public Health England Health Impact Assessment in Spatial Planning (2020).